primer/design/CONTRIBUTING.md

 You can read about different ways to contribute to the Primer Design System in [primer.style/contribute](https://primer.style/contribute/how-to-contribute).

-If you are designing new components, please read the [Design contribution guidelines](https://primer.style/contribute/design).
+If you are designing new components, please read the [design contribution guidelines](https://primer.style/contribute/design).

-If you are writing documentation, please read the [Writing documentation guidelines](https://primer.style/contribute/writing-documentation).
+If you are writing documentation, please read the [documentation guidelines](https://primer.style/contribute/documentation).

 ## Design guidelines template
 Even though some guidelines follow a different format, most can use the following template as a starting point.
 Required sections are indicated.